edinburgh-napier/set09121/lectures/lecture4.md

 # Objects

-- Objects are the basic elements of a system.
+**Objects are the basic elements of a system**.
 Consider the objects you define in object-oriented development.

-- For example: an engine, steering wheel, and wheels interact together to allow a car to operate. <!-- .element: class="fragment" -->
+- For example: an engine, steering wheel, and wheels interact together to allow a car to operate.
 - The complexity of the underlying system is hidden behind an interface.
-For a car, this is the steering wheels and pedals. <!-- .element: class="fragment" -->
+For a car, this is the steering wheel and pedals.
-- Objects are defined by their properties, behaviors, and relationships with each other. <!-- .element: class="fragment" -->
+- **Objects** are defined by their **properties**, **behaviors**, and **relationships** with each other.
-- In games the most basic of object is usually called an Entity, Actor, or Game Object. <!-- .element: class="fragment" -->
+- In games the most basic of object is usually called an Entity, Actor, or Game Object.
-- Almost everything in a game is an object. <!-- .element: class="fragment" -->
+- Almost everything in a game is an object.
-    - For example: players, opponents, environment. <!-- .element: class="fragment" -->
+    - For example: players, opponents, environment.

 ---